Petronila Infantes: Activism

 One of the anti-discrimination protests that Infantes was involved in revolved around a ban in 1935 on the tram system for people with heavy luggage or clothing that might come in contact with others.
-This ban was introduced after upper-class women complained that their stockings were being torn by the skirts of lower-class chola women.
+This ban was introduced after upper-class women complained that their stockings were being torn by the pollera skirts of lower-class chola women.
 These women were indigenous and mestiza women, who wore traditional pollera skirts and bowler hats.
 Many of the women affected were cholas and many worked as cooks, they were tired of being discriminated against and formed the all-female Culinary Workers Union as a response to the discriminatory practices of the tram companies.
 Infantes was one of its founding members.
 The tram companies had to overturn the ban, due to public pressure.
 However politics was not free of discrimination and Infantes recalled how at a conference in 1929, Bolivian upper-class women who were present objected to cholas giving a presentation.

 The work of the Culinary Workers Union led to the recognition of cook as a profession, to an eight-hour working day and to the provision of free childcare for working mothers.
 Its model was adopted by other all-female unions, including the Women's Union of Florists, the Union of Recoveras and the Union of Travellers to the Altiplano.
 In 1940, all twelve all-female unions incorporated into one.
 It was Infantes' administrative skills which enabled much of the transformation of all twelve into the Women Workers Federation (FOF) in 1940, and became the FOF's leader.
 Throughout the 1940s and 1950s, Infantes continued to co-ordinate the work of the FOF.
 At its peak, the FOF was made up of over sixty unions, with Infantes as a key figure.
 When Infantes was arrested whilst protesting, her young daughter was placed in the goal cell with her.